jadecarino/membership-system/README.md

 ![Sample data request](./docs-assets/Sample-data-request.png)

 6. You will need to authenticate all other requests on the Membership System with a Json Web Token.
-Use the Login API [https://localhost:6080/membership-system/login](https://localhost:6080/membership-system/login) to login with any of the credentials below:
+Use the Login API [https://localhost:6080/membership-system/login](https://localhost:6080/membership-system/login) to login with any of the credentials below and get a Json Web Token:

 | Username | Password | Role        |
 |----------|----------|-------------|